yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

  <summary>What is a private reply?</summary>
  <div>
   <br/>
-  <div>When an FB user comments or does a visitor post, the brand can privately reply to the user on the FBM in context with the user enquiry.</div>
+  <div>When an FB user comments or makes a visitor post, the brand can privately reply to the user on the FBM in context with the user inquiry.</div>
    </div>
 </details>

 <details>
- <summary>Can we send marketing/promotional messages on FBM?</summary>
+ <summary>Is it possible to send marketing or promotional messages on FBM?</summary>
  <div>
   <br/>
-  <div>The promotional message can be sent as a standard message within a 24-hr window.
-To send promotional messages outside 24-hr window, the ‘Sponsored messages’ will be useful</div>
+  <div>The promotional message can be sent as a standard message within a 24-hour window.
+To send promotional messages outside a 24-hour window, "sponsored messages" will be useful.</div>
    </div>
 </details>